-- 1/4 cup ice cold water (if you have no vodka, then 1/2 cup of ice cold water will do)
+- 1/4 cup ice cold water (if you don’t have vodka, then 1/2 cup of ice cold water is fine)

-DirectionsIn a bowl, whisk together the 375 grams flour, 1 Tablespoon of salt and 2 Tablespoons sugar.
+DirectionsIn a bowl, whisk together the 350 grams flour, 1 teaspoon salt and 2 Tablespoons sugar.

-Take the chopped cold 280 grams butter and using a fork or pastry cutter, mix it into the flour.
+Take the chopped cold 200 grams butter and using a fork or pastry cutter, mix it into the flour.
 You still want to be left with visible solid bits of butter (pea size), that will melt into flaky goodness.
 (Alternatively, you could use a food processor.)

-Tip the mixture on to a floured surface and press it together while twisting it until it holds.
+Pour the crumbly mixture on to a floured surface.
+Squeeze it together while twisting it until it holds.
 It will not look exactly like a smooth ball of dough.
 But trust the process.

-Wrap tightly in cling film, or a plastic/food bag and chill for at least an hour in the fridge, or throw in the freezer until the day you want to bake a pie.
+Wrap tightly in cling film, or a plastic/food bag and chill for at least an hour in the fridge, or freeze until you are ready to bake.